joaopedro/Candy/README.md

 # Candy
 Candy is a Dynamic Entity REST API Generator

-The idea is that the generated endpoints will be proper REST endpoints, with a WAD for discovery and documentation and with ou without authentication (basic or ldap).
+The idea is that the generated endpoints will be proper REST endpoints, with a WAD for discovery and documentation and with or without authentication (basic or ldap).

 The UI will be web based and it will be used to define the entities and specify security methods.